-Although we can recognize four distinct subproblems (feeder arrangement, placement sequencing, nozzle assignment and component retrieval) in single machine optimization, they are strongly intertwined and therefore, usually not solved altogether independently.
+Although we can recognize four distinct subproblems (feeder arrangement, placement sequencing, nozzle assignment and component retrieval) in single machine optimization, they are strongly intertwined and, therefore, usually not solved altogether independently.
 For example, an optimal placement sequence does not guarantee optimal printing time if the feeder assignment is neglected (and vice versa).
+Another aspect of the problem is the wide variety of different machine environments considered in the literature.
+Most of the work have been based on (variants of) pick-and-place machines and rotary turret machines.
+Also, manual and semi-automated operations are considered by some authors.

-The type and design of the placement machine have a major importance when solving the above mentioned subproblems.
-One way to categorize placement machines is to consider their main components and the parallelity of the different operations.
+The type and design of the placement machine has a major importance when solving the above mentioned subproblems.
+One way to categorize the placement machines is to consider their main components and the parallelity of the different operations.
 Most placement machines comprise one or more feeder units, a worktable holding the work piece (PCB), pick-and-placement head(s) capable of holding one or more nozzles (tools) for component handling, and a tool magazine for storing a (sub)set of nozzles.

-Single machine optimization is motivated for a number of reasons that are listed below.
-Increasing the effective operation rate.
-Vendor supplied software systems for automated control program generation are commonly quick-and-dirty systems which put more strength to the total information flow of the assembly line and use rather simple heuristics to solve the four subproblems.
-Improving the flexibility.
-The changes in the design of the PCB or the component feeder assignment can be easily taken into consideration in the control code generation.

-Higher levels of the production planning hierarchy.
+The optimization of single machines is motivated for a number of reasons:

+- Increasing the effective operation rate.
+Vendor supplied software systems for automated control program generation are commonly quick-and-dirty systems which put more strength to the total information flow of the assembly line and use rather simple heuristics to solve the four subproblems. - Improving the flexibility.
+The changes in the design of the PCB or the component feeder assignment can be easily taken into consideration in the control code generation. - Consideration of higher levels of the production planning hierarchy.
 Effective optimization of the higher levels of the planning hierarchy presupposes good knowledge of single machine problems.
-This property is essential in particular at the line balancing level which is important for the overall efficiency of the production.

-Improvement of product design and pricing.
+This property is essential in particular at the line balancing level which is important for the overall efficiency of the production. - Improvement of product design and pricing.
 Design for manufacturing (DFM) and pricing of the products are applications that could benefit from more accurate data of the production time estimates.
-This data is provided by a simulator included in the control code generator.
-Setup strategy
+These data are provided by a simulator included in the control code generator.